markusfisch/bots/README.md

 ## What a bot receives from the server

-Any bot receives a top-down map of its environment.
+Every bot receives a top-down map of its environment.
 This map is always made from the same amount of columns and lines.
 E.g. a 5x5 map may look like this:

 	.....\n